CogComp/cogcomp-nlp/pipeline/README.md

 ### Running a Simple Command-Line Test
-Assuming you downloaded the pipeline package as a zip from the Cogcomp Cognitive Computation Group's web site.

-The standard distribution for this package puts dependencies in `lib/`;
+NOTE: These commands assume you ran `mvn install` and `mvn dependency:copy-dependencies`, which create the pipeline binary in `target/` and copies all dependency jars into `target/dependency`.
-the parser model in `data/`; and the config file in `config/`.
-There are two sample scripts that are provided to test that the pipeline works after you have downloaded it. `scripts/runPipelineOnDataset.sh` takes as arguments a configuration file and a text file; it processes the text file according to the properties set in the config file, and writes output to STDOUT.
+Two sample scripts are provided to test that the pipeline works after you have downloaded it. `scripts/runPipelineOnDataset.sh` takes as arguments a configuration file and a text file; it processes the text file according to the properties set in the config file, and writes output to STDOUT.